Women represent nearly two-thirds of Americans living with Alzheimer’s disease, and scientists are just beginning to try to figure out why.

-Three studies presented this week at the Alzheimer’s Association International Conference in Washington, D.C., highlighted the greater vulnerability of women’s brains:
+Three studies presented in July 2015 at the Alzheimer’s Association International Conference in Washington, D.C., highlighted the greater vulnerability of women’s brains:

 - Researchers found that memory and thinking skills in women with mild cognitive impairment (MCI) declined twice as quickly as they did in men.
 MCI refers to a slight but measurable decline in cognitive abilities, which include memory and thinking skills.
 People with MCI can still live independently, but they have a greater risk of developing Alzheimer’s or other types of dementia.

 - A study at Oregon Health & Science University suggested that older women have a higher risk of experiencing cognitive dysfunction after undergoing surgery with general anesthesia than older men do.
 In addition, among people with post-operative cognitive dysfunction, the study found that women declined more rapidly than men.

 - A third study examined levels of amyloid plaques, one of the hallmarks of Alzheimer’s, in the brains of people across a range of cognitive ability, from normal to Alzheimer’s disease.
 Women were found to have more amyloid plaque in their brains than men of the same age and same cognitive ability, said Duygu Tosun, of the University of California, San Francisco.
 This was the case regardless of whether the women carried the APOE e4 gene, which is second only to getting older as the most important risk factor for Alzheimer’s.